 Sometimes when you have a larger project, it can be useful to break down your quantities.
 In fact, this may be required by the client – for example if they want to see a breakdown between landlord and tenant areas in a housing development.

-Countfire allows you to break down your quantities however you need them with the use of demarcations.
-These are zones, drawn using the “Split” tool, where all the symbols contained within are split or broken out into separate columns within the final Excel spreadsheet.
+Countfire allows you to break down your quantities however you need them with the use of zones.
+These zones are drawn using the “Split” tool, where all the symbols contained within are split or broken out into separate columns within the final Excel spreadsheet.

-Besides splitting areas on a drawing, demarcations can be useful for:
+Besides splitting areas on a drawing, zones can be useful for:

 - Partitioning off part of a drawing that is duplicated on another drawing.
 For example, if there are duplicated symbols on drawing A (sheet 1 of 2) and these are also shown on drawing A (sheet 2 of 2)